simevo/flash/docs/ADMIN.md

 The system automatically records statistics for each attempt to poll an RSS feed.
 This information can be valuable for administrators to monitor the health and performance of different feeds.

-The following data is recorded for each poll:
+The following data is recorded for each poll attempt:

 - **Feed**: The feed that was polled.
 - **Poll Start Time**: The timestamp when the polling for this feed began.
 - **Poll End Time**: The timestamp when the polling for this feed finished.